 In 2016, there were 4,693 worker fatalities reported.
 Of those fatalities, 21.1% (991) were construction site deaths.
 In other words, one in every five workers killed on the job was on a construction site.

-No matter how careful a worker may be on the construction job site, oversights on the part of others can lead to serious injuries that may have been easily have been prevented.
-Depending upon whether an accident occurs because of faulty equipment, unsafe conditions, negligence of a co-worker or supervisor, or other dangers, responsible parties can include:
+No matter how careful a worker may be on a construction job site, oversights on the part of others can lead to serious injuries that may have been easily prevented.
+Depending on whether an accident occurs because of faulty equipment, unsafe conditions, negligence of a co-worker or supervisor, or other dangers, there may be a number of responsible parties.

 - Manufacturers of faulty equipment

 If you were injured or your loved one was killed in a construction site accident, Torem & Associates can help you fight for the fair recovery you deserve.
 We understand how difficult it is to move on from a devastating accident; that is why we strive to help our clients by handling every aspect of their claims.